Have you ever wondered how emotions affect your health?

 I am fascinated by the mind-body connection.
 As a physician, I have spent years observing how emotion affects healing.
 I recently read an excellent book by Dr. Gabor Mate’.
 (When the Body Says NO, Exploring the Stress-Disease Connection)

 In this book, the author explores how research clearly links thought and emotional experience to physical health and disease.
 In medical school, this view of the mind-body connection didn’t exist as clearly as it does now.

 Many medical students and physicians suspected linkage between emotion and illness but now we understand many of those pathways.

 Those ignoring this linkage invite health disaster.
 Choosing to live with negative emotions or prolonged stress will destroy the health of individuals believing this applies to someone else.

 Types of Emotion

 Psychologist Ross Buck describes three types of emotional responses.
 He categorizes the emotions based on how conscious the person is of the actual emotion.

 - Emotion II–This group of emotions others see in us.
-This includes our emotional displays that we consciously or unconsciously show to others.
+This includes the emotional displays that we consciously or unconsciously show to others.
 (Think body language, speech patterns, facial gestures, etc.)

 - Emotion I–Physical changes triggered by emotion.
-This includes nervous system activity, hormonal release and immune responses.
+This includes nervous system activity, hormonal release, and immune responses.
 We cannot observe these changes directly externally.
-This response can occur without awareness of the emotional expression.
+This response can occur without awareness of emotional expression.